Calculating the Concentration of Glucose in Urine (AQA A Level Biology): Revision Note

 Different volumes of stock solution and distilled water are added to each test tube using pipettes to produce glucose solutions of different concentrations

-Add a fixed volume of Benedict's solution (with potassium thiocyanate) to each labelled test tube
+Add a fixed volume of quantitative Benedict's solution to each labelled test tube

-Place the test tubes in a boiling water bath for 5 minutes
+Place the test tubes in a water bath that has been heated to at least 70 °C for 5 minutes

-After the time has elapsed filter the contents of each test tube and add a fixed volume into labelled cuvettes
+Filter the contents of each test tube and add a fixed volume of into separate, labelled cuvettes

 Filtering removes the white precipitate